RTippin/messenger/docs/ChatBots.md

 - If the end user is unauthorized, the handler will be hidden from appearing in the available handlers list while adding actions to a bot.
 - The handler will also be authorized while being part of a `PackagedBot` bundle.
 If a handler is unauthorized, it will be omitted from appearing under a `PackagedBot`'s install list as well as ignored during the `PackagedBot`'s install.
 - This does NOT authorize being triggered once added to a bot action.
+- If you want to disable authorization for a single request cycle, you can use the facade call: `MessengerBots::shouldAuthorize(false)`

 ```php
 <?php